FunTimeCoding/python-skeleton/README.md

 ## Skeleton details

 * The reason why the `tests` directory is not called `test` is because a package named `test` exists.
+* The main source code directory is the same name as the package in python packages.
+* Dashes in project names become underscores in python code.
+They are still legit.